nadiaverdha/CLEAR-anonymization/notes.md

     - employs model cascading, assigning each subtasks to corresponding finetuned small-parameter LLMs, referred to as SLM
     - can complete NER tasks in both fewshot and zero shot scenarios
     - sota performance on low-resource and fine-grained datasets
-    - uses AnythingNER also introduced in this paper
+    - uses AnythingNER ( introduced in this paper )
 - Small Language Models (SMLs) - offer advantages like easier fine-tuning and lower computational resources
 - GEIC divides NER task into two sequential, independently executed generation-based sub-tasks:
     - 1st subtask: extraction